martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 proactively prove their authority for an origin for which it intends to deliver pushed resources.

-First, the server MAY send an unsolicited `CERTIFICATE` frame for other certificates it believes will be relevant.
-Alternatively, if the server does not wish to perform multiple digital signatures speculatively, the server MAY send an `ORIGIN` frame including origins which are not in its TLS certificate.
+The server MAY send an `ORIGIN` frame including origins which are not in its TLS certificate.
 This represents an explicit claim by the server to possess the appropriate certificate -- a claim the client MUST verify using the procedures in {{discovery-client}} before relying on the server's authority for the claimed origin.

+The server MAY alternatively push resources from the relevant origin.
+In this case, the client SHOULD verify the server's possession of an appropriate certificate by sending a `CERTIFICATE_REQUIRED` frame on the pushed stream and a `CERTIFICATE_REQUEST` on stream zero.
+The client MUST NOT use the pushed resource until an appropriate certificate has been received and validated.

 # Presenting Server Certificates at the HTTP/2 Framing Layer
 {#certs-http2}